Urinary Retention in Men

 BPH: Benign Prostatic Hyperplasia

 As men age, their prostates naturally enlarge in what is known as BPH (benign prostatic hyperplasia).
 Men who are 40 and older are more likely to develop it.
 Half of the men in their 50s have BPH, and so do 90% of men in their 80s.
-BPH is not cancerous, but when it causes UR it can lead to other urinary tract problems such as UTIs.
+BPH is not cancerous.
+But an enlarged prostate causes urinary retention, it can lead to urinary tract problems such as UTIs.

 Prostatitis: another prostate-related cause of urinary retention

 Prostatitis is the swelling and inflammation of the prostate.
-It can also cause UR because the prostate may swell and block the urethra.
+It can also cause urinary retention because the prostate may swell and block the urethra.